The Launching of Cosmic Ray Driven Outflows: Discussion

+For objects lying on or near the Kennicutt-Schmidt relation, this will lead to a decrease in the fraction of the atmosphere impacted at higher $\Sigma_{\rm gas}$.
+We can also estimate the mass outflow per unit area as $\dot{M}_{\rm{out}}=\dot{m}'v_0 \rho_0$, where $\dot{m}'$ is the dimensionless outflow mass per area in our simulations.
+We find

-It is important to emphasise that the density at the base of the atmosphere has a large effect on the implied mass loading in all models.
-The dimensionless CR flux in our simulations are scaled by $\rho_0 v_0^3 \propto \rho_0 T_0^{3/2}$ so matching the model galactic CR fluxes fixes this scaling.
-The highest densities correspond to the lowest temperatures, with the highest mass loading $\eta$ corresponding to $T_0 \lesssim 10^3$K. This is because a lower $T_0$ corresponds to a relatively low characteristic velocity.
-The increase in density more than offsets the decrease in velocity ($v_0 \propto T_0^{1/2}$), leading to larger implied mass outflow.
-The assumption of lower temperatures is broadly consistent with the larger fractions of dense molecular gas in LIRGS and ULIRGs but poses a self-consistency problem for the CR transport models adopted here, which assume the gas is sufficiently ionised so that CRs stream at the Alfv\'{e}n speed and have diffusivities similar to the Milky Way.
+Our simulations yield $\dot{m}' = 0.00252$, 0.0130, 0.0396, and 0.0707 for $F_{\rm c}' = 15$, 60, 135, and 300, respectively or approximately $\dot{m}' \propto F_{\rm c}'$ over the range we have explored.
+This means that the implied mass loading factor is approximately constant for the simulations and is a few percent of the star formation rate for $T_0 \simeq 10^4$K. It is important to emphasise that the density at the base of the simulation has a large effect on the implied mass loading in all models.
+Equation~\ref{eq:rho0} shows that for a given $\dot{\Sigma}_{\rm \star}$, the highest densities correspond to the lowest temperatures, with the highest mass loading corresponding to $T_0 \lesssim 10^3$K.

+A lower temperature is broadly consistent with the larger fractions of dense molecular gas in LIRGS and ULIRGs but poses a self-consistency problem for the CR transport models adopted here, which assume the gas is sufficiently ionised so that CRs stream at nearly the Alfv\'{e}n speed and have diffusivities similar to the Milky Way.
 If ionisation fractions are low, the effective Alfv\'{e}n speed may be significantly higher.
-Furthermore, the streaming instability or turbulent fluctuations that underly diffusive models may be strongly damped in molecular gas \citep{bustard2020cosmicraytransport}.
-This may increase the escape of CRs from highest density regions and reduce the impact of destruction processes like pion production, but could also lower the coupling between CRs and outflowing gas unless sufficiently high ionisation fractions are present in the wind launching regions of the galaxy, which are presumably closer to the disk surface.
+Furthermore, the streaming instability or turbulent fluctuations that underlie diffusive models may be strongly damped in molecular gas \citep{bustard2020cosmicraytransport}.
+This may increase the escape of CRs from the highest density regions and reduce the impact of destruction processes like pion production, but could also lower the coupling between CRs and outflowing gas unless sufficiently high ionisation fractions are present in the wind launching regions of the galaxy, which are presumably closer to the disk surface.
 Resolving these questions is beyond the scope of this work, but is central to addressing the question of how much CR feedback can impact galaxies with high molecular gas fractions.